Malawi, known as “The Warm Heart of Africa,” has held a special place in my heart ever since I served in the Peace Corps there back in the 1980’s.

 If you eat at a traditional Malawian restaurant, you’re likely to have a choice between nsima (the traditional staple starch paste, usually made from corn flour or cassava), rice and French fries.
 To go with the nsima, you can choose meat (which generally means beef, though it can also be ox meat), chicken or fish.
 It’ll often be served with a bit of coleslaw, but it’s best not to eat that if you’re at all unsure about the quality of the water it was washed in.
 Eating with your right hand is traditional, but you’ll rarely see that in a restaurant.
 You’ll be given a fork and knife.
 You might be offered a bowl of water before the meal to wash your hands.

 While upscale restaurants will accept credit cards, don’t assume that a local restaurant or shop will do so.
 The banks in the cities and bigger towns all have ATM machines.
 Don’t panic if a machine won’t let you withdraw money.
 Just go to another bank and try again.

 Note from the Editor: I spent a long time working in Malawi before I started this blog so when Rachel from Rachel’s Ruminations offered to contribute this guide, I was thrilled to reminisce about my lovely time there.

 Rachel is an American expatriate living in the Netherlands who has lived and traveled through Malawi extensively.
-If her post inspired you to visit, she is arranging a small group tour of Malawi in July or August of 2018 where she will be the guide.
-If you are interested in taking part and want to be kept informed about her plans, drop her an e-mail.
+If you want to be kept informed about her plans, drop her an e-mail.
 You can follow her on Facebook, Twitter, Instagram, and Pinterest.